mc-cari/codeforces-live-standings/README.md

 [Codeforces blog post](https://codeforces.com/blog/entry/114892).

 The wesite uses the [Codeforces API](https://codeforces.com/apiHelp) to get the data.
-During competitions, the API doesn't provide all the submissions, becuase they are beign updated at the same tie, so the API responses are merged with the local status.
+During competitions, the API doesn't provide all the submissions, becuase they are beign updated at the same time, so the API responses are merged with the local status.